joel-beck/readnext/README.md

 ## Overview

-The following diagram presents a high-level overview of the hybrid recommender system for papers in the training corpus.
+The following diagram presents a high-level overview of the hybrid recommender system for papers in the training corpus:
-Check out the [documentation](https://joel-beck.github.io/readnext/overview/#inference-retrieving-recommendations) for more information how the hybrid recommender works during inference for unseen papers.

 ![Hybrid recommender system schematic](./docs/assets/hybrid-architecture.png)

-The primary concept involves a **Citation Recommender** that combines global document features and citation-based features, and a **Language Recommender** that generates embeddings from paper abstracts.
+The hybrid structure involves a **Citation Recommender** that combines global document features and citation-based features, and a **Language Recommender** that generates embeddings from paper abstracts.

-The hybrid recommender integrates these components in a *cascade* fashion, with one recommender initially producing a candidate list, which is then re-ranked by the second recommender to yield the final recommendations.
+The hybrid recommender combines the Citation Recommender and the Language Recommender in a *cascade* fashion, i.e. one is used to generate a candidate list which is then re-ranked by the second recommender.

+Both component orders as well as the two candidate lists are evaluated.The objectives of the evaluation study are

+1. To determine the best component order for the cascade strategy, i.e. Citation -> Language or Language -> Citation.
+1. To investigate if the hybrid approach improves performance over single component recommenders in the first place.

 ### Citation Recommender